Mine, yours, and ours – no, it’s not quite Valentine’s Day yet!

 This extra information will help you in deciding whether it is the right thing to do for your relationship.

 Who is ready to talk about love and money?!

 2 Ways To Structure The Movement Of Money

-There are 2 different ways to structure the movement of money.
+There are 2 main ways to structure the movement of money.

 #1 – Money is transferred from each person’s account to a joint account to be used for monthly expenses.

 #2 – Money is transferred from the joint account to each person’s individual accounts.
 The balance left in the joint account is used to pay the monthly expenses.